mbensmida/sphinx-poc/docs/Manage-Documents.rst

 -  Browse your content from the left sidebar in the **Icons** view.
 In the **List** and **Admin** views, the sidebar is disabled by default.
-   To browse in this way, refer to `Hide explorer panel in sidebar <#HidingExplorerPanelInSidebar>`__.
+   To browse in this way, refer to :ref:`Hide explorer panel in sidebar <HidingExplorerPanelInSidebar>`.

 -  Switch to another drive by clicking |image10| on the Action bar.
 A list of drives which are accessible to you will be shown.

 .. note:: Depending on your role and permission, you will see various drives.
 See
-			:ref:`Drives <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithExplorer.Drives>` for more details.
+			:ref:`Drives <Drives>` for more details.

 .. _Document-viewer: